nazmus-saqueeb-ashrafi/nazmus-blogfolio/src/pages/posts/setup-node-project.md

 ---
-description: How to setup a Node server with Express and connect to a database in MongoDB to save data
+description: How to setup a Node server with Express and connect to a database in MongoDB to save data.
 public: true
 layout: ../../layouts/BlogPost.astro
 title: Node + Express Server + MongoDB